jocelynz4890/arc-hive-frontend/README.md

-# ArcHive Frontend
+# ArcHive

-Use `npm run dev` to run the frontend.
+Use `npm run dev` to run the frontend. `deno run start` to run the backend.

 ## User Journey